Resilience of Bayesian Layer-Wise Explanations under Adversarial Attacks: Introduction

 \section{Introduction}

 Deep Neural Networks (DNNs) are the core engine of the modern AI revolution.
-Their universal approximation capabilities, coupled with advances in hardware and training algorithm, have resulted in remarkably strong predictive performance on a variety of applications, from computer vision to natural language to bioinformatics.
+Their universal approximation capabilities, coupled with advances in hardware and training algorithms, have resulted in remarkably strong predictive performance on a variety of applications, from computer vision to natural language to bioinformatics.

 While the story of DNNs is indubitably one of success, it is tempered with a number of potentially very serious drawbacks which are somehow the natural flip side of dealing with extremely flexible and complex models.
 The first such drawback is the black box nature of DNNs: their expressivity and training on large data sets empirically results in very strong predictive power, but in general it does not provide any intuition about the possible explanations underlying the decisions.
-The opaqueness of DNNs decisions is a major hurdle towards their usage in scientific applications, where frequently explanations for decisions are even more important than accuracy.
-It is even more problematic in many societal applications, where several countries mandate by law the explainability of any algorithmic decision in a variety of contexts.

 A second major drawback of DNN predictions is their vulnerability to adversarial attacks: empirically, it has been observed in many applications that well chosen infinitesimal changes in inputs can produce catastrophic changes in output \citep{goodfellow2015explaining}, leading to paradoxical classifications and a clear problem in any application to safety critical systems.
 Such brittleness appears to be intimately related to the geometry of the data itself \citep{carbone2020robustness}, and is therefore likely to be an intrinsic feature of standard DNN predictions.